• About

 Jump to Recipe Print Recipe

-Last updated on August 9th, 2025
+Last updated on February 15th, 2026

-Fluffy, moist and full of flavour, these banana walnut protein muffins are packed with protein, fibre and nutrient-rich nuts.
+Fluffy, moist and full of flavour, these Banana Walnut Protein Muffins are packed with protein, fibre and nutrient-rich nuts.
 A delicious and satisfying breakfast or grab-and-go snack, they taste just like your favourite banana bread!

 This one-bowl recipe is super quick to mix up and made with simple, wholesome ingredients like rolled oats, dark brown sugar, a hint of vanilla and a farm fresh egg.

-Here’s everything you’ll need to make these banana walnut protein muffins
+Here’s everything you’ll need to make these Banana Walnut Protein Muffins

-• 1 egg
+• 1 egg, whisked

-• 2 very ripe medium-sized bananas
+• 2 very ripe medium-sized bananas, mashed

-• Your favourite protein powder
+• 2 tablespoons (30 grams) protein powder

-• Old fashioned rolled oats
+• 1 tablespoon (6 grams) old fashioned rolled oats

-• Kosher or fine sea salt
+• Pinch of kosher or fine sea salt

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!